yeojz/otplib/apps/docs/guide/plugins.md

 regardless.
 That is a backstop, not a substitute: a class-based plugin is a public entry point in its own right and must hold its contract when called directly.

+#### Error boundaries

+Validation belongs at each public entry point, but not inside an already-protected implementation
+callback:

+- `createCryptoPlugin` is the public boundary for a factory plugin.
+It normalizes and checks the declared `algorithms` before invoking your `hmac` callback, so the callback should dispatch directly without repeating that validation.
+- A class-based plugin is its own public boundary.
+Its `hmac` method must normalize and enforce its declaration because callers can invoke it without a `CryptoContext`.
+- `CryptoContext` is another public boundary.
+It checks a plugin's declared `algorithms` before delegation;
+  that pre-delegation failure is an `AlgorithmUnsupportedError` and the plugin is not called.
+After delegation, any plugin failure is wrapped as `HMACError`, with the original value preserved as `cause`.
+  This includes an `AlgorithmUnsupportedError` raised by a class-based plugin whose narrower restriction was not declared.
+Calling that plugin directly still exposes its original `AlgorithmUnsupportedError`.

+This layering avoids duplicate checks in factory callbacks while keeping every independently callable API safe and giving `CryptoContext` one consistent boundary for plugin failures.

 ### Custom Base32

 ```typescript